Trellix Email Security - Cloud

 Authentication Prerequisites#

-To ensure a successful connection, you must select the correct authentication method based on the Server URL (Instance URL) you are configuring.
+To ensure a successful connection, select the authentication method that matches the Server URL (Instance URL) you are configuring.

 Dual Authentication Methods#